wandaww/dotfilequh/README.md

 # dotfilequh
-this my percobaan repo :v
+This is my repo of my dot file for linux desktop customization.

 with some rice at inside